Taoyuan Entry Requirements

 Recommended Vaccinations

-• Typhoid - for travelers visiting smaller cities or rural areas
+• Typhoid for rural travel

 Health Insurance